rave-engine/python3-android/README.md

 Building requires:

 1. Linux or macOS.
 Arch Linux and macOS High Sierra tested.
-2. Android NDK r17b installed and environment variable ``$ANDROID_NDK`` points to its root directory.
-NDK r14 to r16 may work yet not fully tested.
-NDk r13 or below is not supported.
+2. Android NDK r19 beta 1 or newer installed and environment variable ``$ANDROID_NDK`` points to its root directory.
+NDk r18 or below is not supported.
 3. git and python3.8 in $PATH.
 It's recommended to use the latest git-master to build python3.8.
 Here are some ways to install the python3.8:
 * For Arch Linux users, install [python-git](https://aur.archlinux.org/packages/python-git) package from AUR
 * For Homebrew users, run ```brew install python3 --HEAD```